asreva/MasterThesis/README.md

-# MasterThesis
+# Master Thesis
 Master Thesis (LTS4@EPFL): A multi-modal Deep Learning approach for Myocardial Infarction prediction

 ## Summary
-The objective of the framework is to train networks to predict future MI from XCA (X-ray Coronary Angiography) images and patient data.
-Different strategies have been explored: classical Machine Learning (ANN, Decision Tree, ...) algorithms applied to patient data, CNN applied to XCA images (and patient data) and Transformers applied to XCA (and patient data).
+The objective of the work is to train networks that predict future MI from XCA images (X-ray Coronary Angiography) and patient data.
+Different strategies have been explored: classical Machine Learning algorithms applied to patient data, CNN applied to XCA images (and patient data) and Transformers applied to XCA (and patient data).

 ## Libraries and KuberNets
-Main non-standard libraries needed:
 - Base image on KuberNets: jupyter/datascience-notebook:latest
 - FFCV: https://pypi.org/project/ffcv/ (fast data loading for CNN, comes inside of a conda environment)
 - Scikit-image: https://scikit-image.org/docs/dev/install.html (to deal with images)